 With RecurPost, you can do a few things very well: schedule posts, then engage with your audience.
 That’s because this app features an inbox which makes responding to audience questions, messages, and reposts easy.
 You can use it to monitor one brand or many, depending on your needs.

-This application has two main distinctives.
+This application has two main distinct advantages.
 First, it’s a master at reposting high-performing content and assisting with content curation.
-MeetEdgar claims to help you “never run out of content.”
-The other distinctive is that it’s designed for freelancers, solopreneurs, and small businesses.
-So if that describes you, check out MeetEdgar.
+MeetEdgar claims to help you “never run out of content,” making it possible to create unlimited posts with engaging content.
+The other distinctive feature is that it’s designed for freelancers, solopreneurs, and small businesses.
+So if that describes you and you need a budget-friendly tool, check out MeetEdgar.

 Using CoSchedule, you can put all of your marketing in one place.
-That is, if you get their full-service marketing suite.
+That is, if you get their full-service marketing suite to manage blog posts, socials, and more.
 However, you can also purchase just their social media scheduling facility.
 This is easy to use, and compatible with several social networks.
-In addition, they give you reports to share with stakeholders, and allow for easy rescheduling.
+They also give you reports to share with stakeholders, and allow for easy rescheduling.

 General Social Media Dashboards with Twitter Scheduling Support

-Finally, no Twitter scheduler list is complete without discussing general-purpose dashboards.
-Besides the specialized tools, you can also use your general social media dashboard to schedule tweets.
+Finally, no Twitter scheduler list is complete without discussing general-purpose dashboards with post scheduling functionality.
+Besides the specialized tools, you can also use your general social media dashboard to schedule tweets for your ideal periods of time.
 Just make sure they have all of the functionality that the other tools mentioned above have!
 In many cases, you may find that a combination of tools is ideal.
-Of course, having too many of them at once can make social media management clumsy, so choose carefully.
+Of course, having too many of them at once can make social media management clumsy, so choose carefully and investigate all platform promises.

 SocialPilot has different features depending on what you need, and it’s cost-effective.
 With that said, they have great features for a Twitter scheduler, including content curation suggestions, RSS support, and an excellent content calendar.